Cognitive Block

 Kellogg, R. T. (1996).
 A model of working memory in writing

-Kellogg's working memory model shows why simultaneous processes create overload.
+Kellogg's working memory model shows why doing all steps at once leads to overload.

 Share